JanSeliv/LevelSequencerAudioTrimmer/README.md

 # AudioTrimmerUtilsLibrary

-**AudioTrimmerUtilsLibrary** is a utility plugin designed to simplify the process of trimming and managing audio assets within Unreal Engine.
-With this plugin, you can easily trim all audio sections in a level sequence with a single click, streamlining your workflow and optimizing sound resources in your projects.
+**AudioTrimmerUtilsLibrary** is a utility plugin for Windows, MacOS and Linux that is designed to automatically trim and reimport all audio assets in a level sequence with a single click, streamlining your workflow and optimizing sound resources in your projects.

 ## Usage